 Get leadership buy-in

-Ensure that the leadership team understands and supports the shift to continuous performance management.
+Ensure that the leadership team understands and supports the shift to a continuous performance management cycle.
 Their commitment is crucial for driving the change across the organization.

 Define objectives and framework